mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 The `DataManager` from CUBA is used to trigger the database.
 Instead of iterating over the orders collection in groovy, we would create the equivalent SQL string and create a `LoadContext` for this that will be passed to the `dataManager` instance.

-In this case we definitivly need to adjust the unit test.
+In this case we definitely need to adjust the unit test.
 When we run the test again, we see the following:

 {% highlight java %}
 java.lang.NullPointerException